PA Frequently Asked Questions

 While we do accept online courses, it is highly recommended that prerequisites be taken as face-to-face, classroom courses.
 The science prerequisites need to have the breadth and depth needed to prepare a candidate for the rigor of PA education.
 Online education courses, although meeting our program's requirements, do not always translate into a “highly competitive” application.
 Many programs, including Tufts, look at the overall rigor of a college’s curriculum when considering applicants.
 Therefore, applications with courses taken face-to-face are considered more competitive than those with online courses.

 Do I need to retake prerequisites if they are older than 10 years, but I have taken other higher level science courses in the meantime?

-No, as long as the higher level course requires the Tufts PA Program prerequisite that was previously completed, then the prerequisite does not need to be retaken.
+No, as long as the higher-level course meets the Tufts PA Program prerequisite that was previously completed, then the prerequisite does not need to be retaken.

-For example, if BIO I was taken more than 10 years ago, but a higher level Biology course requiring BIO I was taken within the 10 years of applying, then the higher level Biology course will count in place of BIO I. BIO II or another higher level Biology course would also need to be taken to complete the requirement.
+For example, if BIO I was taken more than 10 years ago, but a higher-level Biology course requiring BIO I was taken within the 10 years of applying, then the higher level Biology course will count in place of BIO I. BIO II or another higher level Biology course would also need to be taken to complete the requirement.
 Please note that at least ONE lab is required to fulfill the prerequisite if taking higher level courses.
 If repeating BIO I and BIO II, a lab for both courses must also be completed.